 OJEU thresholds OJEU is the Official Journal of the European Union, the gazette of record for the European Union.
 Around 2500 new notices are advertised every week - these include invitations to tender, prior information notices, qualification systems and contract award notices.
 The European public contracts directive (2014/24/EU) applies to public authorities and the following thresholds will apply to procurement carried out whose value equals or exceeds specific thresholds.
-The present thresholds are (net of VAT): - for Supply, Services and Design Contracts, £164,176, for Works Contracts £4,104,394.
-Public contracts (EU) thresholds are revised every 2 years - this is next due on 01/01/2018.
+The present thresholds are (net of VAT): - for Supply, Services and Design Contracts, £189,330, for Works Contracts £4,733,252.